ietf-wg-acme/acme/draft-ietf-acme-acme.md

 scoping? ]]

 challenges (required, array):
-: The challenges that the client may to fulfill in order to prove possession of the identifier (for pending authorizations).
+: The challenges that the client can fulfill in order to prove possession of the identifier (for pending authorizations).
 For final authorizations, the challenges that were used.
 Each array entry is a dictionary with parameters required to validate the challenge, as specified in